-Adjust basic position of the clutch lever to your hand size by turning adjusting screw 1.
+Adjust the basic position of the clutch lever to your hand size by turning adjusting screw 1.

-When the adjusting screw is turned clockwise, the clutch lever moves closer to the handlebar.
-When the adjusting screw is turned counterclockwise, the clutch lever moves away from the handlebar.
-The range of adjustment is limited.
+Turn the adjusting screw clockwise to increase the distance between the clutch lever and the handlebar.
+Turn the adjusting screw counterclockwise to decrease the distance between the clutch lever and the handlebar.

 Turn the adjusting screw by hand only, and do not apply any force.